mdion1/LightsAndSoundProj/Readme.md

 # Project Inspiration
 At a local art convention I met someone selling outdoor lamps consisting of used bottles with LED string lights powered off of small solar cells.
 The solar-powered string lights were purchased in bulk from an online seller, allowing this artist to focus on her project's aesthetics without having to worry about circuitry.

 I wanted to make a kit with the same design spirit: something low-cost, low-power, that could be ordered in bulk, that just worked out of the box, that an artist could play with as they wished.
-I wanted to make something responsive to the environment -- in this case, ambient sound.
+I wanted to make something responsive to the environment: in this case, ambient sound.
 I'm imagining arrays of these small PCB's, decorated, housed, or otherwise embedded into some workpiece, lighting up in synchrony with songs or speech.

 My goal is to sell batches (maybe in "octaves") of these devices online at cost, once I get the unit cost down a little bit more.